top of page

 Final Thoughts

 At Hot Stuff Frenchie's, we place every puppy in an incubator from birth to prevent hypothermia and ensure survival.
-Using an incubator, oxygen therapy, and proper feeding techniques, you can increase survival rates and ensure your puppies grow strong and healthy.
+By using an incubator, oxygen therapy, and proper feeding techniques, you can increase survival rates and ensure your puppies grow strong and healthy.

 Be prepared for whelping emergencies!
 Order a Puppy Safe Incubator today!